 Every year, Americans consume approximately 700 million pounds of peanut butter.
-It's a healthy choice.
-Peanut butter offers plenty of vitamins, minerals, plant protein, fiber and good fats.
-Because of its low glycemic index, peanut butter helps prevent disease, satisfies hunger and lifts your energy by stabilizing your blood sugar.
+It's a healthy choice as the spread offers plenty of vitamins, minerals, plant protein, fiber and good fats.
+Because of its low glycemic index of 14, peanut butter helps prevent disease, satisfies hunger and lifts your energy by stabilizing your blood sugar.

 Glycemic Index Explained

-The glycemic index, or GI, is a number on a 100-point scale that measures how high your blood sugar rises after you eat carbohydrates.
+The glycemic index, or GI, is a number on a 100-point scale that measures how high your blood sugar rises after you eat specific foods.
 A GI less than 55 is considered low, while anything 70 or more is considered high.

 Peanut Butter Ranking

 Peanut butter has a glycemic index of 14.
 This low ranking means peanut butter can help stabilize blood sugar and insulin levels, unlike high GI foods that rapidly spike your glucose levels.

 These high spikes adversely affect your energy level and can cause stress on your body that leads to disease.
 Having steady blood sugar levels helps keep your heart healthy, possibly prevents diabetes, reduces hunger and weight, maintains energy levels and may even improve fertility.

 When eaten with refined carbohydrates, or high-GI food, peanut butter also helps moderate the subsequent blood sugar rise.
 Peanuts are helpful in keeping stable blood sugar levels in healthy people and in people with diabetes.

 Snack on a spoonful of peanut butter or spread it on a low-GI food, such as celery, between meals to help maintain a steady blood sugar.
 Even though it can help offset high GI-foods, if you do choose it in sandwich form, opt for whole-grain bread, which has a lower GI ranking than white, refined bread.